Why Do My New Glasses Have Numbers On The Lenses? | Clear Lens Clarity

 Lenses with Progressive and Multifocal Designs

 Progressive lenses contain multiple focal zones blended seamlessly without visible lines.
-Because their design is complex, precise alignment is critical during fitting.
+Because their design is more complex than standard single-vision lenses, precise alignment is critical during fitting.

 The Table: Common Lens Markings & Their Meanings